exis-io/jsRiffle/README.md

 $ npm install jsRiffle
 ```

-And then you can import angular-wamp into your js files:
+And then you can import jsRiffle into your js files:

 ```js
 import jsRiffle from 'jsRiffle';